 Highest qualification

-Data on the highest qualification achieved of 25 to 29 year olds by socio-economic background.
+Data on the highest qualification achieved by young people (25 to 29 year olds), by socio-economic background.

 Summary main findings

-In 2021, 71% of 25 to 29 year olds from higher professional backgrounds had a first or higher degree, compared with 27% of those from the lower working class.
+In 2022, 75% of 25 to 29 year olds from higher professional backgrounds had a first or higher degree, compared with 29% of those from lower working class backgrounds.

-Young women from every socio-economic background were more likely to have a first degree and less likely to have lower-level qualifications than young men from the same socio-economic background.
+Young women from every socio-economic background except higher professional backgrounds were more likely to have a first degree than young men from the same socio-economic background.
+They were also less likely to have lower-level qualifications.

 Out of all combinations of sex and socio-economic background: